-- Open 10am–sunset Wednesday–Sunday and public holidays; 10am–sunset seven days a week during Victorian State School holidays.
+- 10am–sunset seven days a week during Victorian State School holidays.

-- Closed to the public Monday–Tuesday during Victorian State School terms.
+Closed to the public Monday and Tuesday, during Victorian State School terms.

-- Each year the Children’s Garden takes a break in winter for regular maintenance and restoration for eight weeks following the end of July school holidays
+Closed for winter break (restoration, maintenance and rejuvenation) for eight weeks following the end of July school holidays.

 Entry fees: Free